 We’ve compiled a list of the best email testing tools online.

-Test with Litmus
+Test HTML Emails with Litmus

 Currently, they have 43 email clients in which you can preview your email.

-Test with Email on Acid
+Test HTML Code with Email on Acid

 Their trial period is limited to 7 days.

+Our email design builder, Chamaileon, has a long compatibility list.
 We are going to list them here below so you can see which email clients your email will render perfectly in.

 Always use an email service provider

-There are many email service providers today that you can use for free.
+There are many email service providers that you can use for free, like Mailchimp or Bronto.
 If you copy and paste your HTML code to Gmail or Outlook only, without using an email service provider, that will surely mess up the code and render your emails badly.
-We have a list of email service providers which you can integrate with.
+We have a list of email service providers that you can integrate with.
 Check out our integrations list here.

 Design your emails with a professional email design tool

 Using an email builder will help you create a responsive email within minutes.
-It already optimizes the sizes of the images and email width to 600px, has fallback fonts in case your custom font won’t render properly, and fallback background image colors in case your background image doesn’t render.
+It automatically optimizes the sizes of the images and email width to 600px, has fallback fonts in case your custom font won’t render properly, and fallback background image colors in case your background image doesn’t render.

-To avoid your email content being hidden behind a ‘’view email message entirely’’ link, keep your email templates below 102kB.
+To avoid your email content being hidden behind a ‘’view email message entirely’’ link, keep your email templates weight below 102kB.